Et3rnel/wordpress-countdown-plugin/README.md

 docker exec wp-plugin_wordpress_1 composer --working-dir=/var/www/html/wp-content/plugins/countdown/src dumpautoload -o
 ```

-To build and watch the Vue.js files you have to connect the the node container and execute this command in the web directory.
+To build and watch the Vue.js files you have to connect to the node container and execute this command in the web directory.

 ```bash
 npm run watch